special-PPT/OpenEdX_Course/README.md

 ## Project Description

-Create an Open EdX course using content aligned to a CANVAS Course utilized at Virginia Tech
+Create an Open EdX course using content aligned to a CANVAS Course utilized at Virginia Tech With two features exteneding Open EdX platform.
+One is to upload resume and get recommendation courses, another is customized chatbot.

 ## Requirements

-1. Course needs to be accessible via FireFox or Microsoft Edge
-2. Embed videos sourced from server or loaded to the site
-3. Develop quizzes, assignments and method of grading and displaying grading
-4. Propose/Create interactive or engaging content delivery
-5. A minimum of one month of course content must be developed
-6. Provide recommendation on badging or certificate offerings
+1. Develop Course Content
+2. Implement Recommendation Feature
+3. Implement Chatbot Feature
+4. Integration Two Features with Open EdX platform

+## Project Documenation

+1. Users can use course content that we develp in their own Open EdX instance, check [coursecontent](./CourseContent/README.md)
+2. Two Features can be used dependently and integrated with Open EdX, check [recommendationsystem](./RecommendationSystem/README.md) and [chatbot](./Chatbot/README.md)

 ## Project Definition
 This google doc will have a detailed description of our [project definition](https://docs.google.com/document/d/1tpJ0md0m4MdL465Ara74Fs_J4_8csIGBpq9ic83vQcE/edit#)